 In normal times, one tends to have conversations and seek feedback from customers when opportunities present themselves.
 A fascinating insight can come from a particular customer, which can then be validated through conversations with other customers through data.
 But given that pace is important in the current context, to increase the odds of having insightful conversations, one has to make a significant shift in the number of customers one speaks with.
 In addition, one has to find a way to have repeat conversations with customers one has spoken to before.

-Shift to multi-level conversations within the hierarchy of your organisation
+Shift to multi-level conversations within the hierarchy of your organization

-Organisations that have deep customer engagement tend to be good at centralised feedback or bottom up feedback (field staff leading the way).
-Given the need for meaningful conversations with customers and the search for insights, it is critical that all levels of the organisation engage with the customer.
+Organizations that have deep customer engagement tend to be good at centralized feedback or bottom up feedback (field staff leading the way).
+Given the need for meaningful conversations with customers and the search for insights, it is critical that all levels of the organization engage with the customer.
 This will mean that not only the frontline, but all other teams will need to be trained to have strategic conversations with customers.

 In summary, businesses need to shift their bias in favour of direct conversations vs. management summary, informal modes vs formal tools, free wheeling conversations vs structured response seeking and fast evolving modifications to the conversation vs consistency.
 There are no rights and wrongs, and the risk of ‘false comfort’ basis data is high – unravelling layers to get to the depth of insights on the ground remains the most important.